 All overseas students must meet the requisite English language proficiency level for admission to their course.

-- Undergraduate and Postgraduate Coursework Study
+- Undergraduate and Postgraduate study

 - IELTS test result with an overall score of 6.5 and no individual band score under 6.0, or an equivalent test as specified in the University of Divinity Admissions Policy, Schedule A.